jenpetsmit/eutilities/eutils/yml.md

     db:
       name: database
       in: query
-      description: Status values that need to be considered for filter
+      description: the abbreviated name of the NCBI database to be queried.
       required: false
       explode: true
       schema: